 Offsets Policy for Salt and/or Nitrate Discharges to Groundwater

 An offset is an alternative means of achieving compliance with Waste Discharge Requirements (WDRs), either alone or in combination with other actions, for a given pollutant or pollutants that may be authorized by the Central Valley Water Board.
 An offset allows for the management of sources and loads of the constituent of concern (not directly associated with the regulated discharge) so that the combined net effect on receiving water quality from the discharge and the offset is functionally‐equivalent to or better than that which would have occurred by requiring the discharger to comply with its WDR at the point‐of‐discharge.
-In most cases, an offset project proposed for nitrate or salt discharges should be located within the same groundwater basin/sub-basin or management zone as the regulated discharge and is applicable to groundwater only.
-Application for an offset may be submitted by individual permittees, or collective permittees within a management zone, by a third-party group on behalf of its members, or other forms of collective groups of permittee recognized by the Central Valley Water Board.
+In most cases, an offset project proposed for nitrate or salt discharges should be located within the same groundwater basin/sub-basin or Management Zone as the regulated discharge and is applicable to groundwater only.
+Application for an offset may be submitted by individual permittees, or collective permittees within a Management Zone, by a third party group on behalf of its members, or other forms of collective groups of permittee recognized by the Central Valley Water Board.
 The decision to pursue an offset is voluntary.
 Offsets must be:

 Proposed by the permittee as an Alternative Compliance Project (ACP)